About the Event

 Cox Monument (Cumulative 11mi): Water, Tailwind, Soda, Pickle Juice, PB&J, Chips/Pretzels, Candy

-Cutoffs for the 50k will be relaxed.
-Overall cutoff for the 50k will be 11 hours from starting gun, or 5:00 PM.
-The first cutoff will be encountered at the Burnt House Aid Station (AS3), 6 hours from start, or 12:00 PM.
-The next cutoff will be at the Lost Children/Cox Monument Aid Station (AS4), 8 hours from start, or 2:00 PM.
+For the 50k, the first cutoff will be encountered at the Burnt House Aid Station at 3:00 PM The next cutoff will be at the Campground Aid Station, 6:00 PM, 10 hours from start.
 These cutoffs are purposely set to keep runners moving and out of the woods before dark.
 As long as a training regimen that incorporates hills and trail running is executed in preparation for race day, runners should have no problem attaining these cutoffs.

 Cutoffs will be enforced by aid station captains and will be adhered to by all runners.
 If a runner misses the cutoffs at either aid station, arrangements will be made to return them to the finish line at Chappell's Field.

-Stay after the race at the NEW race finish in Chappell's Field for a a meal catered by Haug, Beef and Bird BBQ and other refreshments!
-We think you'll find the grass more comfortable than the gravel and the wind less buffeting!
+Stay after the race at Chappell's Field for a turkey dinner catered by Haug, Beef and Bird BBQ and other refreshments!
 Crew members, family, and/or friends may choose to purchase a post-race meal for $17 each.
 Payment must be received by Wednesday at 12pm.
 Please contact Jenn at firstname.lastname@example.org for more information.

 Camping in Blue Knob State Park